openvinotoolkit/open_model_zoo/demos/python_demos/image_translation_demo/README.md

 There are two ways to use this demo:

-1. To use only CoCosNet model. \
+1. To use only translation model.
-   In this case user have to set 3 inputs to the model (2 masks and 1 image).
-   You can use the following command run demo on CPU:
+   You can use the following command run demo on CPU using CoCosNet as translation model:

    ```
    python3 cocosnet_demo.py \